funkia/turbine/README.md

 ### Output from HTML components

 The above covers the _input_ to the counter view.
 We now need to get _output_ from it.
-All components in Funnel can produce output.
+All components in Turbine can produce output.
 Components are represented by a generic type `Component<A>`.
 The `A` represents the output of the component.